YU000jp/Logseq-column-Layout/README.md

 ### Dialog for automatic markdown link

-- [Problem] URL is converted inadvertently, Garbled characters occur
+- [Problem] URL is converted inadvertently / Garbled characters occur.

-- [Solution] Confirm in dialog, anti-garbled japanese website : 日本語ウェブサイトの文字化け対策済み
+- [Solution] Confirm in dialog / anti-garbled japanese website : 日本語ウェブサイトの文字化け対策済み

 - [Usage] Paste URL, then press Enter to bring up a dialog.

+- [Result] Keep repeat tasks in journals.

 ### DONE dialog for add a completed property

-#### ✅ View completed tasks in Journal Linked References
+- [Problem] Logseq does not record the DONE date.

-- The date contained in the completed property acts as a link.
+- [Solution] After the task DONE, add completed property to the block.

-- After DONE a task, a dialog will appear asking if you want to add a completed property.
+- [Usage] After DONE a task, a dialog will appear asking if you want to add a completed property.

+- [Result] The date contained in the completed property acts as a link.
+View completed tasks in Journal Linked References.

 ### Year List Calendar <slash command : `create Year List Calendar`>